-- · BMS commands that specify the PAGING operand
+- BMS commands that specify the PAGING operand

-- The BMS ROUTE command
+- · The BMS ROUTE command

 - The message switching transaction (CMSG)

 Backout of these BMS operations is based on backing out START requests because, internally, BMS uses the START mechanism to implement the operations listed above.
-You request backout of these operations by making the BMS temporary storage queues recoverable, by defining their DATAIDs in the temporary storage table.
-For more information about the temporary storage table, see the CICS Resource Definition Guide.
+You request backout of these operations by defining the BMS temporary storage queues as recoverable, as shown in "Backward recovery" on page 135.